Letters from Lodi

 "We are excited about our new releases under the Maggio label," says Maggio-Casity.
 "We strongly feel that our new premium wines should be associated with the family name.
 These will be our best wines, showing the best of our vineyards."

 Chadwell elaborates on this top-tier wine: "This Chardonnay is a combination of stainless steel and barrels fermentation, 90% of it spending an additional 10 months in French and American oak barrels.
 The fruit is sourced from the Maggios' Mokelumne River and Jahant AVA vineyards, the cooler parts of Lodi, and so the natural acids show very well — bright but not overripe.
 We chose the best of the best barrel lots to go into this bottling.
-Stylistically, we went for the more delicate wines with crisper acidity, avoiding fat or buttery feel.
+Stylistically, we went for the more delicate wines with crisper acidity, avoiding fat or a buttery feel.

 "100% of the Chardonnay went through malolactic fermentation [a natural process where sharper malic acids transform into milder lactic acids], which is how you can get the complexity of a serious style of Chardonnay.
 Although the barrels were new, there were some neutral barrels in the mix, which tones down the overall sense of 'oakiness.'
 I think it's just enough so that the predominant profile of the wine remains that bright citrus/green apple Chardonnay character, also allowing for a little floral/jasmine character to come through.

 "I like to think that this is not a 'copycat' Chardonnay.
 It is a blend of the best Chardonnays we have, and therefore this wine is very much true to the style of the varietal that can be grown here in Lodi.
 Chardonnay as a category can be overlooked because it is so widely planted, here in Lodi and everywhere else.
-But we felt that if we stuck to the best wines — the Chardonnay lots most representative of the terroir, the climate, our vineyards — this wine more than warrants its $35 price point.
-It has a Lodi profile, but can be compared to Chardonnays from any other region in terms of balance or intensity.
+But we felt that if we stuck to the best wines — the Chardonnay lots most representative of the terroir, the climate, and our vineyards — this wine more than warrants its $35 price point.
+It has a Lodi profile but can be compared to Chardonnays from any other region in terms of balance or intensity.

 "Granted, Lodi grown Chardonnay can be overripe if they're grown that way.
 There are many Chardonnays in California that come across as Muscat-like, mostly because they're blended with Muscat, Viognier, and other fragrant varieties.
 That's not what we want.
 We deliberately pushed towards lightening up on the fruitiness and choosing wines falling more on the citrus side of the Chardonnay character.

 "Finally, all the subtle oak character you find in this wine reflects what came naturally through barrel aging — there was no use of oak adjuncts [i.e., oak staves or chips usually dipped into tanks like tea bags] or anything added to amplify oakiness.
-The idea, for us, was to avoid turning the Maggio Estates Chardonnay into a fruit bomb, an oak bomb, or 'butter' bomb."
+The idea, for us, was to avoid turning the Maggio Estates Chardonnay into a fruit bomb, an oak bomb, or a 'butter' bomb."

-2020 Maggio Estates, Lodi Cabernet Sauvignon ($35) — Moderately purplish ruby; intensely fruit-forward (plums, berry trail mix) nose underlined by low key cedar/pencil wood as well as leafy/herby green notes.
+2020 Maggio Estates, Lodi Cabernet Sauvignon ($35) — Moderately purplish ruby; intensely fruit-forward (plums, berry trail mix) nose underlined by low-key cedar/pencil wood as well as leafy/herby green notes.
 On the palate notable acidity and medium tannin bolster the fruit tones, framed by a touch of toasty oak.

-Says Chadwell: "This is an almost-100% Cabernet Sauvignon, with 2% Merlot blended in.
+Says Chadwell: "This is an almost 100% Cabernet Sauvignon, with 2% Merlot blended in.
 It was aged and French (73%) and American oak.
 Starting with the 2022 vintage, the plan for Maggio Estates is to go with 100% French oak in the Cabernet program.

 "We took an approach similar to our Chardonnay program, selecting wines from the best barrels, from our best vineyards in the cooler parts of the Lodi appellation, the Mokelumne River, and Jahant AVAs.
-The climate in these AVAs is moderate enough that we get the concentrated blackberry varietal character without the excesses of super-green pyrazine herbaceousness nor any overripe, raisiny or jammy characteristics.
+The climate in these AVAs is moderate enough that we get the concentrated blackberry varietal character without the excesses of super-green pyrazine herbaceousness nor any overripe, raisiny, or jammy characteristics.

-"This is very much a Lodi style Cabernet Sauvignon.
+"This is very much a Lodi-style Cabernet Sauvignon.
 The wines we found in our barrel selection have the structure and weight you want in the varietal but are also very fruit-forward.
 Therefore, we let the wine be what it wanted to be — making the oak play a supporting role, allowing the Lodi fruit to express itself without interference.
 The wine ended up very supple, with enough intensity to define itself as a luxury tier Cabernet."

 In regards to what to expect in the upcoming years, Chadwell adds: "I like that I'm being supported by ownership looking for the same things I am.
 They'd like to develop their higher-tier Maggio Estates line.
 In the future, this will probably include reserve lots of Zinfandel and Petite Sirah, and maybe even some vineyard-designate bottlings.
 Why not?
 The Maggios own some wonderful vineyards, and it will be up to us to make the best wines possible out of what they already have."